 All summer long, the Capital Region hosts free concert series in national and state parks in Maryland, Virginia, and Washington, D.C.
 Military band concerts at the U.S. Capitol, Navy Memorial, and Capitol Waterfront in D.C. are especially popular during the month of July while the National Harbor in Maryland and the Potomac Overlook Regional Park in Northern Virginia both host an annual concert series that attract some of the biggest names in pop music.

 With dozens of performances around the region, there are plenty of opportunities to experience the best theatrical performances in D.C. this July.
 See shows like "The Band's Visit" and "Hello Dolly" at the Kennedy Center in July.

 Through July 28, 2019, you can experience the Universoul Circus at the National Harbor at the Plateau in Oxon Hill, Maryland.
 This entire family will enjoy the big top showcase bursting with action-packed performances, colorful lights, pulsating music, and international talent.

 Although a French holiday, the Capital Region celebrates Bastille Day and the culture of France with a variety of events taking place on and around July 14, 2018.
 This French national holiday commemorates the storming of the Bastille Prison in 1789, which started the French Revolution.

-The Loudoun County Fair takes place on July 23 to 28, 2018, at the Loudon County Fairgrounds in Leesburg, Virginia.
+The Loudoun County Fair takes place on July 23 to 28, 2019, at the Loudon County Fairgrounds in Leesburg, Virginia.
 Family fun at the fair includes a carnival, rodeo bull riding, a dairy and goat show, horseback demonstrations, magic acts, pet performances, floral exhibits, obstacle courses, tug-of-war tournaments, and live music entertainment.
 This is a true taste of Americana!